sivaramasubramanian/pev2/README.md

 PEV2: A VueJS component to show a graphical vizualization of a PostgreSQL execution plan.

+Note: This is a fork to support saving plans in local storage, the below README was from the original [PEV2](https://www.github.com/dalibo/pev2)

 # Usage

 To use the explain vizualizer you can choose one of the following options: